Public Health Informatics

 This certificate is intended for students currently enrolled in the School of Public Health, and also for non-degree seeking students working in related fields who require in-service education to align their skills with the current health informatics demands of their occupations.

-Bloomberg School of Public Health masters, doctoral, and post-doctoral students are not required to submit an application through the Admissions Office, but they are required to complete a short application and submit it to the Administrative Contact.
+Bloomberg School of Public Health masters, doctoral, and post-doctoral students are required to complete a short application and submit it to the Administrative Contact by September 10, 2014.
 Applicants are also encouraged to contact the Associate Director by email in order to receive advice on selecting courses.
 NOTE: The certificate requires formal acceptance and enrollment, and only those approved and notified by the certificate admissions committee may earn the certificate.
 The certificate includes a required practicum; planning and advising are necessary for successful and timely completion.

-All other Johns Hopkins University masters and doctoral students must apply to the program using the school's online application before October 1 of the year in which they will begin taking certificate courses.
+All other Johns Hopkins University masters and doctoral students (i.e. students enrolled in degree programs in the School of Medicine, School of Nursing, Carey Business School, etc) must apply to the program using the school's online application before June 13, 2014.
 The certificate application includes a CV, a statement of purpose vis-à-vis the certificate, and written approval from the student's academic advisor to pursue the certificate.
 The application does not require scores from the GRE, TOEFL, or ILETS.
+Official transcripts are also not required; a transcript printed from ISIS will be accepted.
 The certificate program will review the applications and notify each applicant of its admissions decision.
 NOTE: The certificate requires formal acceptance and enrollment, and only those approved and notified but the certificate admissions committee may earn the certificate.
 The certificate includes a required practicum; planning and advising are necessary for successful and timely completion.

 - In the "Academic Program" module of the application, you will be asked to choose the degree program you are applying for.
 If you are a degree seeking student in another Johns Hopkins University school (i.e. School of Medicine, School of Nursing, Carey Business School, etc) please choose the option that says Certificate_for Credit-Hopkins Degree student.

-Non-JHU applicants (applicants who are not currently enrolled in a degree program at the Johns Hopkins University) must also apply using the school’s online application before October 1 of the year in which they will begin taking certificate courses.
+Non-JHU applicants (applicants who are not currently enrolled in a degree program at the Johns Hopkins University) must also apply using the school's online application before June 13, 2014.
 The certificate application includes offical transcripts from all post-secondary schools, a CV, a statement of purpose vis-à-vis the certificate, and one letter of recommendation.
 Transcripts from non-US institutions must be approved by a credentialing agency.
-The application does not require scores from the GRE, TOEFL, or ILETS.
+For applicants who are enrolled in or who have graduated from an accredited School of Public Health, GRE scores are not required.
+All other applicants will need to submit GRE scores.
+Applicants from countries where English is not the official language must submit scores of an English Language Proficiency test (TOEFL or ILETS).
+Please visit the JHSPH Admissions Website for more information on who is required to submit these scores.
 The certificate program will review the applications and notify each applicant of its admissions decision.
 Only those approved by the certificate admissions committee may earn the certificate.

 - In the "Academic Program" module of the application, you will be asked to choose the degree program for which you are applying.
 If you are not a degree seeking student within Johns Hopkins University, please choose the option for Certificate_for Credit-Non Degree Student.